 Private equity firm PAG has purchased Mapletree Bay Point, a prime office building in Hong Kong’s Kowloon East area which is home to both HSBC and WeWork, according to sources familiar with the transaction who spoke with Mingtiandi.

-The acquisition comes more than seven months after Singapore-based Mapletree Investments had put the 660,301 square foot (61,344 square metre) property on the market, with market sources indicating that the transaction was priced at or below HK$8.58 billion ($1.1 billion).
+The acquisition comes more than seven months after Singapore-based Mapletree Investments had put the 660,301 square foot (61,344 square metre) property on the market, with market sources indicating that the transaction was priced at or below HK$8.58 billion ($1.1 billion), while other individuals closer to the deal cited a price of HK$9.9 billion.

 Blackstone-backed PAG is said to have agreed to the purchase of the property before the lunar new year holiday, with funds for the acquisition coming from the Hong Kong-based firm’s second core plus/value-add real estate fund, which Mingtiandi understands reached a $1.5 billion first close at around the same interval.